THE ILIAD @ London 2012

 Participation to the reading is free and online registration is now open via

-The ILIAD event in London is supported by the Hellenic Centre, the A.G.
+event in London is supported by the Hellenic Centre, the A.G.
 Leventis Foundation, the Maria Tsakos Foundation and generous individual and corporate sponsors.
 Registrants, participants and audience members are encouraged to make an online donation, big or small, to support the non-profit organizations involved in order to assist and sustain their work worldwide.

 Please note that from 3 July to 12 August the Hellenic Center will be hosting an exhibition of rare photographs from the archives of the Benaki and National Historical Museums of Athens depicting the very first Modern Olympic Games, held in Athens in 1896.